caskcsg/longcontext/LongBench-Pro/README.md

 ## 📈 Visualization

 We also provide code to visualize the evaluation results you obtain on LongBench Pro.
 By simply running the code below, you can view the results at `http://localhost:7860`.
+This is consistent with the [LongBench Pro Leaderboard](https://huggingface.co/spaces/caskcsg/LongBench-Pro-Leaderboard).

 ```
 python app.py
 ```

+<<<<<<< Updated upstream
 You will see content similar to the images below, which is consistent with the [LongBench Pro Leaderboard](https://huggingface.co/spaces/caskcsg/LongBench-Pro-Leaderboard).

 <div align="center">